 - 8g Granular Sugar Substitute

 - Cut circles out of your dough, about the size of a silver dollar.
 You should get 2 circles out of each biscuit, for reference.
 With the scraps that are left over from cutting the circles, you’ll be able to create a few more.
-(I don’t own a pastry cutter, so I just used the cap from my container of sprinkles)
+(I don’t own a pastry cutter, so I just used the cap from my container of sprinkles).
+If you'd rather, you could use a butter knife to simply slice each biscuit into 4 pieces.

 - Spray your Bonuts with butter spray, or a comparable spray (coconut oil, for example).
-If you don’t have a spray, you can use some melted butter, but that will add unnecessary calories.
 We just want some light butter to act as a binder, plus it adds that delicious buttery flavor!
-Then, in a large bowl, toss your Bonuts in your sugar to lightly coat them.
-Note: don’t worry about them being completely coated.
-This is just to add a bit of a crunch.
+Then, in a large bowl, toss your Bonuts in sugar to lightly coat them (I didn't measure the total amount of sugar I used).

-- In a bowl, whip together 4 Tbsp Greek Cream Cheese (regular cream cheese works too, but the Greek version has better macros), 8g sugar substitute, and 1/2 Tsp of vanilla extract.
+In a bowl, whisk together 4 Tbsp cream cheese, 8g granular sugar substitute, and 1/2 tsp of vanilla extract.
 When it’s all combined, put it in a small plastic bag and cut the tip off to create a piping tool, and lightly top your Bonuts with the frosting.

 - I wanted to enjoy mine the same way as the first Bonuts I ate in Nashville, and those were served over a compote.
 I used Trader Joe’s Super Fruit Spread here, and it paired SO well.
 The spread is essentially a compote made from cherry, pomegranate, blueberry, & grape.
 When you combine that with the buttery Bonut and the sweet cream, you have one giant flavor bomb.